Sabre Insurance Executes Share Buy-Back, Adjusts Voting Rights - TipRanks.com

 More about Sabre Insurance Group plc

 Sabre Insurance Group plc operates in the insurance industry, primarily offering motor insurance products.
-The company focuses on providing competitive insurance solutions within the UK market.
+The company focuses on providing competitive insurance solutions in the UK market.